SoSeDiK-Universe/Locales/README.md

-# Locales
-Repository for handling translations.
+# Repository for translations

+## __resource-pack
+Contains resource pack lang files.

+## Translations
+- Folders should be named the same as Minecraft's lang keys.